ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

   --project=${PROJECT}
 ```

-Now we need to create a secret with the contents of the token
+Create a secret with the contents of the token

 ```
 $ kubectl create secret docker-registry gcr-json-key \